Skip to content

 A study published in 2019 on 369 women experiencing female pattern hair loss found 5% Minoxidil foam effectively regrows hair after 12 weeks of treatment, with postmenopausal women seeing the most improvement in nonvellus hair count compared to premenopausal women.

-Can you combine Minoxidil with Ketoconazole for menopausal hair loss?
+Can I combine Minoxidil with Ketoconazole for menopausal hair loss?

 Ketoconazole 2% shampoo have shown in several clinical studies to help improve hair density and also reduce hair shedding in both male and female patter hair loss.
 There are no studies published on the effects of Ketoconazole specifically for menopausal women.
 Ketoconazole is thought to work by reducing androgen levels in the scalp and reducing scalp inflammation that can often lead to hair loss.
 Ketoconazole shampoo should be incorporated 2-3 times a week if appropriate.
 The limitation with Ketoconazole shampoo is excessive drying of the hair.